-After extensive stakeholder consultations, ARONAH has written course Accreditation Standards for educational providers who deliver naturopathic or Western herbal medicine degrees.
+After extensive stakeholder consultations, ARONAH has approved course Accreditation Standards for educational providers who deliver naturopathic or Western herbal medicine degrees.

 The role of the ARONAH Board is to assess educational programs and the capacity of the educational institution offering the award to do so according to specified standards.
-The ARONAH Board considers not only the curriculum and the delivery of education but also the ability of the program to ensure quality outcomes, the resources available and the performance of graduates
+The ARONAH Board considers not only the curriculum and the delivery of education but also the ability of the program to ensure quality outcomes, the resources available and the performance of graduates.
+This is done in conjunction with an independent accreditation assessor.

 Educational programs are accredited for a period of 3 years at which time there will need to be a renewal application submitted.